Gerhard Ludwig Müller: Curial service

-On 2 July 2012, Pope Benedict XVI appointed Müller to a five-year term as the Cardinal-Prefect of the Dicastery for the Doctrine of the Faith and made him an archbishop as well.
+On 2 July 2012, Pope Benedict XVI appointed Müller to a five-year term as the Prefect of the Congregation for the Doctrine of the Faith and made him an archbishop as well.
 He became ex officio the President of the Pontifical Biblical Commission, the International Theological Commission, and the Pontifical Commission Ecclesia Dei.

 Müller said he hoped to halt the "growing polarization between traditionalists and progressives [which] is threatening the unity of the Church and generating strong tensions among its members".
-He continued by commenting on "traditionalists against progressives or whatever you would call them.
-This must be overcome[;] we need to find a new and fundamental unity in the Church and individual countries.
-Unity in Christ, not a unity produced according to a program and later invoked by a partisan speaker.
-We are not a community of people aligned to a party program, or a community of scientific research[;] our unity is gifted to us.
-We believe in the one Church united in Christ."

 In an interview published on 1 February 2015, Müller objected to the criticism of the church for its mishandling of clerical sexual abuse cases and for its continued condemnation of contraception, same-sex marriage, and declared incapacity to ordain women.
 He said "Targeted discreditation campaigns against the Catholic Church in North America and also here in Europe have led to clerics in some areas being insulted in public.
 An artificially created fury is growing here which sometimes reminds one of a pogrom sentiment."
 His remarks were denounced by a variety of German politicians.

 On 24 November 2012 he was appointed a member of the Pontifical Council for Legislative Texts.
 In November 2012, Müller said that traditionalist and progressive camps that see the Second Vatican Council as breaking with the truth both espouse a "heretical interpretation" of the council and its objectives.
 What Pope Benedict XVI had described as "the hermeneutic of reform, of renewal in continuity" is, for Müller, the "only possible interpretation according to the principles of Catholic theology."